 We feel your pain—we’ve been in your shoes.
 Half of us have been on those agency teams that never took the time to learn about your brand and business.
 The other half has experience trying to hire an agency to tie big ideas to a strategy that impacts the business.
 And we don’t believe in having 12 people working on your business, 10 of them junior staff and not part of the original team that pitched you.
 It just doesn’t justify that blended $150 hourly rate nor do you get to a solution fast enough.

 It’s exhausting.
 It’s infuriating.
 It impacts your work.
 You start to hate agencies.

 Those major pain points are why we’re here.
 The world didn’t need another advertising agency.
 The world needed a better agency model.

 We lead with strategy instead of creative.
-We use independent partners with decades of experience who are tired of traditional agency bullshit.
+We use freelancers who have decades of experience but are tired of the agency bullshit, because they’re the best talent out there.
 Our expertise ranges as far as the big guys but only when the brand needs it.
 We’re small, nimble, efficient, and cost-effective.
 We scale up when the brand needs it, and scale back when it doesn’t, always with strategy at the heart of what we put together.

 And we’re creative.
 We can show that in spades.
 But modern brands deserve something more.

 We’re the orange in the agency fruit basket full of apples.
 Some apples are big, some small.
 Some are red, some are green.
 But we’re the orange.
 We’re not for everyone, we shouldn’t be for everyone, and we don’t want to be for everyone.
 But everyone deserves the option of having something different.